 A very recent survey among the users of the § 110 type of accommodations, made by SFI – The Danish National Centre for Social Research shows that most homeless have a wish having their own housing.

-projekt UDENFOR in the newspaper ’Kristelig Dagblad’: We owe it to the young homeless to lend a helping hand
+projekt UDENFOR in the newspaper ’Kristelig Dagblad’: We owe it to the homeless youth to lend a helping hand

 Homeless is something complex, reaching far beyond not having a place to live.
 The young people, who the two feature writers of today have met, are typically fighting overlapping issues, including drug abuse, mental vulnerability and general mistrust of the outside world.
 This group of young people needs much more help.

-What do we say when we want to meet eyes to eyes with the homeless?
+What do we say when we want to meet eyes to eyes with the homeless people?

 Until our forthcoming seminar at Bremen Theatre on 30 October ” The darkest hour is just before the dawn - will there be light” we will be running a series of interviews with the members of the panel.
 This week featuring Anette Laigaard, Social Director of the Municipality of Copenhagen:

-New MHE (Mental Health Europa) report on homeless with serious mental disorder
+New MHE (Mental Health Europe) report on homeless with serious mental disorder

 Not only in Denmark are homeless people with mental disorders in a squeeze.
 The same goes for the rest of Europe, and the problems that the homeless face, are mostly the same no matter how the social and healthcare systems are organised, shows new report

-New report from project UDENFOR describes foreign homeless, their problems and needs
+New report from projekt UDENFOR describes foreign homeless, their problems and needs